Back To Top

 I also care about my health, so the best non-toxic cookware is non-negotiable.
 The best non-stick pans should be free from forever chemicals and deliver golden results without needing much oil or butter, making it simpler to cook healthier meals.

-1. Best non-stick frying pan overall
+The best non-stick frying pan overall

-Why we recommend it: Backed by culinary icon Gordon Ramsay, there's a lot to love about HexClad's unique design, which combines the best features of ceramic non-stick and stainless steel.
+Why we recommend this non-stick: Backed by culinary icon Gordon Ramsay, there's a lot to love about HexClad's unique design, which combines the best features of ceramic non-stick and stainless steel.
 You can use metal spatulas on the coating, and as a health-conscious cook, I was pleased to see it is PFAS-free (making it non-toxic).

 I’ve tested more than 20 non-stick pans in my career, and this is still the best I’ve ever cooked with.
 Even in a dry pan, fried eggs sizzle, form a crisp golden base, and flip over-easy without the slightest resistance.
 I’ve put it to the test with halloumi, tofu, chicken breasts, and salmon teriyaki – everything released effortlessly, with zero sticking.
 I've used the pan for the best part of a year without any signs of deterioration.